sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 man cd
 ```

-Here are two ways to `change directories`:
+Here are two ways to `change directory`:

 `cd` followed by a `path` to where you want to go.
 Remember to type a space after the `cd`:
 ```